tvdboom/ATOM/docs_sources/user_guide.md

 # First steps
 -------------

-You can quickly install atom via `pip`, see the [intallation guide](../getting_started/#installation).
+You can quickly install atom via `pip` or `conda`, see the [intallation guide](../getting_started/#installation).
- The easiest way to use ATOM is using the [ATOMClassifier](../API/ATOM/atomclassifier) or [ATOMRegressor](../API/ATOM/atomregressor) wrapper.
+ The easiest way to use ATOM is through [ATOMClassifier](../API/ATOM/atomclassifier) or [ATOMRegressor](../API/ATOM/atomregressor).
+These classes are wrappers for all other data cleaning, training and plotting methods.
 Contrary to sklearn's API, the ATOM instance contains the data you want to manipulate.
 Calling a method will apply all transformations on the data it contains.